theusaf/osu-cs492-weather-app/README.md

     The goal for this:
-      When the user adds/updates their current location, save that to preferences as a jsonEncode string Load the string from preferences when the app is initialized and decode the string and map it to the UserLoction object
+      When the user adds/updates their current location, save that to preferences as a jsonEncode string Load the string from preferences when the app is initialized and decode the string and map it to the UserLocation object